minetest-mods/simplecrafting_lib/api.md

 		end
 	end

-## `simplecrafting_lib.import_legacy_recipes()`

-When run this will cause recipes added via `minetest.register_craft` to be added to this crafting system.
-You should include a call to `import_legacy_recipes` after all `register_recipe_import_filter` calls have been made.

-See `simplecrafting_lib.register_recipe_import_filter(filter_function)` for details on how to register a filter that will cause recipes to be imported

-Note that a reference to the original version of `minetest.register_craft` is kept at `simplecrafting_lib.minetest_register_craft`.
-If you wish to register a recipe via the legacy method without it being processed by simplecrafting_lib (for example, to bypass a recipe import filter) you can use this as a way to access it.

 # Simple Methods for User Crafting

 The following methods are convenience functions that can be used by a mod to quickly implement a crafting system using simplecrafting_lib.
 They provide wrappers and templates that bring together the more basic functions of simplecrafting_lib in predefined ways.